mcrowder65/mooks/README.md

 When using this with jest, you will run into errors since jest does not have localStorage.
 Which is why this package requires `jest-localstorage-mock` as a peerDependency.

-In order to get your tests to work, run `npm install -D jest-localstorage-mock`, and then in your jest configuration, add:
+In order to get your tests to work, run `yarn add -D jest-localstorage-mock`, and then in your jest configuration, add:

 ```json
 "setupFiles": [